 If you have one in place already, there’s a good chance it falls apart from time to time.

 And if you don’t have a formalized process in place, you definitely need one.
 Otherwise, you don’t even have a sales team – you just have a bunch of individuals doing whatever they feel like.

-You might want to give ops specific guidance on the specific parts of your sales process that may currently need improvement.
+You might want to give ops some guidance on the specific parts of your sales process that may need improvement.